Ayiamco/Dapper.BaseRepository/README.md

     app.Run();
 }
 ```

-## Code Samples
+#### Note:

-- When connection string is not passed during BaseRepository helper method call, DefaultConnectionStrings set
+- When connection string is not passed during method call, DefaultConnectionStrings set
 at application startup would be used.
-- When DbType is not passed during BaseRepository helper method call, package will default to Microsoft SqlServer.
+- When DbType is not passed during method call, package will default to Microsoft SqlServer.
 - Query parameter objects must only contain properties used in the query.
 - If you want the package to log your errors and handle them gracefully pass inherit BaseRepository that has logger.
+- For Stored procedure output parameters add the corresponding SP attributes to the property.

+## Code Samples

 ```
 using Dapper.BaseRepository.Components;